► Trend-spotting: is derv’s time over?

 Diesel sales collapse: why Britons are being cautious

-Car owners are still nervous in the aftermath of the emissions scandal, it seems.
+Car owners are still nervous in the aftermath of the emissions scandal.
 Governments in the UK and around the world are ratcheting up the anti-diesel rhetoric and diesel car tax regimes are looking less favourably on cars drinking from the black fuel pump.
-Since April 2018, Brits first-year vehicle excise duty (VED, or car tax) has jumped one band for diesels - and the company car tax surcharge has crept up from 3% to 4%, too.
+First-year vehicle excise duty (VED, or car tax) and company car tax surcharges have both increased for diesels.

 UK car tax explained

 Nobody is expecting diesel to be banned outright, although some urban centres are likely to outlaw the dirtiest models.
-From April 2019, London’s Ultra Low Emissions Zone (ULEZ) will charge diesels that don’t meet Euro 6 regulations an extra £12.50 a day, for instance.
-And that's on top of the existing Congestion Charge...
+From April 2019, London’s Ultra Low Emissions Zone (ULEZ) started charging diesels that don’t meet Euro 6 regulations an extra £12.50 a day, for instance.
+And that’s on top of the existing Congestion Charge…

 As a fuel, diesel’s been around for more a century, don’t forget; Rudolf Diesel came up with the eponymous motorised engine in the late nineteenth century and it’s worth remembering that the fuel is chemically more energy-efficient than burning petrol (hence the superior mpg and fuel economy in a low CO2 diesel car).

-The good news is that modern diesel engines - those meeting Euro 6 emissions regulations, and forthcoming, even tougher EU7 limits - are impressively clean, with sufficient exhaust after-treatment built in to trap the nasties that give diesel a bad name.
-Forget the file pictures of dirty taxis rolled out by TV news reports; a modern diesel won't in fact belch out black smoke in cities.
+The good news is that modern diesel engines – those meeting Euro 6 emissions regulations, and forthcoming, even tougher EU7 limits due mid-decade – are impressively clean, with sufficient exhaust after-treatment built in to trap the nasties that give diesel a bad name.
+Forget the file pictures of dirty taxis rolled out by TV news reports; a well-maintained modern diesel shouldn’t in fact belch out black smoke in cities.

 Technology such as AdBlue and diesel particulate filters (DPF) are designed to filter out the soot particulates and nitrogen oxides (NOx) emissions that have been linked to ill health.
-(Volkswagen was caught artificially tricking its cars’ ECU electronic brains into lowering these in lab tests to meet ever stricter emissions laws, sparking the emissions scandal).
+(Volkswagen was caught artificially tricking its cars’ ECU electronic brains into lowering these in lab tests to meet ever stricter emissions laws, sparking the emissions scandal that broke in autumn 2015).

 Future of diesel cars in the UK

 Authorities worldwide are drawing up roadmaps to clean up internal combustion engines (ICE), as petrol and diesel cars enter their twilight years.
-Some countries, including Great Britain, have made grandiose pledges to phase out ICE entirely by 2040, but the reality is that most economies will still rely on fossil fuels for many years, decades even, to come.
+Some countries are already pledging to phase out ICE entirely as soon as 2030-2040; the UK went one step further, announcing it would ban the sale of all pure combustion engine from 2030, and plug-in hybrids from 2035.
+Even so, the reality is that many economies will still rely on fossil fuels for many years, decades even, to come.

 Opinion: our columnist Gavin Green on the future of internal combustion engines